Eisenmonoxid/EMXHookingLibrary/README.md

 - _Fix GUI.SendScriptCommand: In the History Edition Multiplayer (without activated Development-Mode), the function was not executed._

 ## Features
-For a list of features, take a look at either the [German Features](https://github.com/Eisenmonoxid/EMXHookingLibrary/blob/main/FEATURES_DE.md) or the [English Features](https://github.com/Eisenmonoxid/EMXHookingLibrary/blob/main/FEATURES_EN.md) file.
+For a comprehensive list of features, take a look at either the [German Features](https://github.com/Eisenmonoxid/EMXHookingLibrary/blob/main/FEATURES_DE.md) or the [English Features](https://github.com/Eisenmonoxid/EMXHookingLibrary/blob/main/FEATURES_EN.md) file.

-When errors occur, please notify me so they can be fixed! ;)